postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/new-relic.md

 ## Dimension attributes

-Several attributes can be used as dimensions when viewing metrics in New Relic.
+You can use several attributes as dimensions when viewing metrics in New Relic.
 For example, add `monitor.name` or `user.name` to show separate lines for the monitor or user in the graph.
 The following example pivots latency data with regions:

 [![New Relic filters](https://assets.postman.com/postman-docs/new-relic-query.jpg)](https://assets.postman.com/postman-docs/new-relic-query.jpg)

-The following attributes can be used as dimensions:
+You can use the following attributes as dimensions:

 - `region`
 - `run.id`